random-geek/MapEdit/README.md

 - **`--items`**: Search for only item entities (dropped items). `searchobj` determines the item name, if specified.
 - **`--p1, --p2`**: Area in which to delete objects.
 If not specified, objects will be deleted across the entire map.
 - **`--invert`**: Only delete objects *outside* the given area.

+### `vacuum`

+**Usage:** `vacuum`

+Vacuums the database.
+This reduces the size of the database, but may take a long time.

+All this does is perform an SQLite `VACUUM` command.
+This shrinks and optimizes the database by efficiently "repacking" all mapblocks.
+No map data is changed or deleted.

+**Note:** Because data is copied into another file, this command could require as much free disk space as is already occupied by the map.
+For example, if your database is 10 GB, make sure you have **at least 10 GB** of free space!

 ## Acknowledgments